futurice/terraform-examples/google_cloud/openresty-beyondcorp/README.md

 Very fast Serverless OpenResty based proxy that can wrap upstream binaries with a login.
 Furthermore, we have examples of
 - Local development environment
-- Slack/Zapier intergration.
+- Slack/Zapier integration
 - A Write Ahead Log
-- Google Secret Manager intergration
+- Google Secret Manager integration

 Read more on the [OpenResty: a Swiss Army Proxy for Serverless; WAL, Slack, Zapier and Auth](https://futurice.com/blog/openresty-a-swiss-army-proxy-for-serverless) blog.